 - If you’re in the mood for enjoying one of the best seafood restaurants in downtown Charleston, check out the Noisy Oyster, close to the Charleston City Market.

 - There are plenty of other dining options on East Bay Street close to the market, some of which many here consider are among the best fine dining restaurants in downtown Charleston, SC, like SNOB, Magnolias, and High Cotton.

 Where to Find All of the Best Charleston Tours

 As far as I’m aware, the market is also where you go to grab any sort of Charleston tour, especially ghost tours in Charleston, SC.
 Bulldog Tours and Palmetto Carriage Works are both located around here.
 Both provide the best respective walking tours and carriage rides in Charleston.

 A Selection of the Coolest Charleston City Market Hotels

 If you’re looking to stay at one of the Charleston City Market hotels, be ready to pay an arm and a leg.
 While these are some of the best places to stay in Charleston, you’re more than likely paying for the location.
 This is definitely the case at the Market Pavilion Hotel, the Belmond Charleston Place, or any of the other hotels near the market.
-Some of the cooler boutique hotels and nearby include the Spectator Hotel, and the Grand Bohemian.
+Some of the cooler boutique hotels in historic downtown Charleston and nearby include the Spectator Hotel, and the Grand Bohemian.

 While expensive, Charleston bed and breakfasts near the Charleston City Market offer a unique experience with a mix of privacy and local knowledge not found in your typical hotel stay or Airbnb rental.
 Some fantastic bed and breakfast inns near to the Historic Charleston City Market include the Elliott House Inn and the Andrew Pinckney Inn.